AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - In contrast, the linear model’s trend and seasonality are both on point, and the January 1st drop is adjusted for nicely.
-The model is not able to match some peaks and troughs fully, which are possibly cyclical in nature.
+The model is not able to match some spikes and troughs fully, which are possibly cyclical in nature.
 That’s where model 2 will come in.

   - The piecewise linear trend method allows us to respond to turns in